d2l-ai/d2l-en/chapter_computer-vision/rcnn.md

 $(h/h_2) \times (w/w_2)$.
 In practice,
 the height and width of any subwindow shall be rounded up, and the largest element shall be used as the output of the subwindow.
-Therefore, the RoI pooling layer can extract features of the same shape even when regions of interest have different shapes.
+Therefore, the region of interest pooling layer can extract features of the same shape even when regions of interest have different shapes.